 Strongly committed to empowering early-mid career researchers (EMCR), she regularly mentors students, postdoctoral fellows and faculty.
 Dr Evans-Galea has developed mentoring programs in Australia and the USA and was founding chair of the EMCR Forum with the Australian Academy of Science.
 She has also chaired the Australian Science and Innovation Forum to coordinate Innovation Week 2015-2017.

 An internationally recognised advocate for women in STEMM, Dr Evans-Galea is an active contributor to this debate through Women in STEMM Australia and the Asia-Pacific Economic Cooperation (APEC) Women in STEMM initiative.
-She also served on the Science in Australia Gender Equity (SAGE) Expert Advisory Group since inception.
-She currently serves on the inaugural Ministerial Council on Women’s Equality in Victoria.
+She also served on the Science in Australia Gender Equity (SAGE) Steering Committee and Expert Advisory Group since inception and the inaugural Ministerial Council on Women’s Equality in Victoria.

 A strong advocate for STEMM research, education and innovation, Dr Evans-Galea has served with advisory groups in State and Federal governments, and communicates regularly on a range of science-related topics via social and mainstream media.
 Dr Evans-Galea has received an Australian Leadership Award, and is an Ambassador for the Victorian Honour Roll of Women.

 In the 2019 Queen’s Birthday Honours, Dr Evans-Galea was recognised as a Member of the Order of Australia (AM) for significant service to women in STEMM as an advocate and role model.